mromarcela/wedowind-challenge-ASCE-EMI/Readme_PyMLDA_Aventa.md

 10. pip install xgboost
 11. Run the PyMLDA (code).

-### 🚀 Launch the PyMLDA
+### 🚀 Launch the PyMLDA for monitoring the Aventa wind turbine

+You can start the project by running the `PyMLDA_Aventa.ipynb` or `PyMLDA_Aventa.py` file in the root directory.
+The application settings are loaded from the datasets  available in the repository:
+1. Normal operation (NO) `Aventa_Dataset_Features_Xs_Ys_Zs - Normal_operation.xlxs`
+2. Aerodynamic imbalance (AI) `Aventa_Dataset_Features_Xs_Ys_Zs - Aerodynamic_imbalance_Mod.xlxs`
+3. Pitch coupling drive failure (FC) `Aventa_Dataset_Features_Xs_Ys_Zs - Failure_coupling.xlxs`
+4. Rotor icing (RI) `Aventa_Dataset_Features_Xs_Ys_Zs - Rotor_icing_mod.xlxs`

-You can start the project by running the `PyMLDA_Machine_Learning_for_Damage_Assessment.ipynb` or `pymlda_machine_learning_for_damage_assessment.py` file in the root directory.
-With this, the application settings are loaded from the DI dataset `DI_FRAC_Exp-estimation.xlxs`, which is also available in the repository.
-The system starts processing the DI dataset using the selected model and provides some evaluations on it.
-The final output is a classification of the system's healthy condition as damaged or healthy and the damage quantification with a variability associated with the estimation.
+The PyMLDA opens, processes, and assembles the binary or multiclass data sets as the choice of use.
+All dataset provides the normalised and scaled damage features.
+Those fault metrics are the input for the unsupervised K-means, recognise the pattern, and cluster in the recognised conditions.
+The final output is a classification of the system's operation condition as NO or AI, e.g., in the binary case, or  NO, AI, FC, and RI in the multiclass case.

 ## 🧩 Contribution Guide